Thanh-WuTan/COMP4010_HolidayMoviesAnalysis/README.md

 - **Analysis Plan:**
   - Create a **scatterplot** of `average_rating` vs. `runtime_minutes`.
   - Use **color** to analyze differences across genres.
   - Compute a **correlation coefficient** to measure the strength of the relationship.
+  - Visualize the **distribution of runtimes** with a histogram or boxplot to detect outliers.
+  - Handle **missing values** by either removing or imputing (e.g., genre-specific median runtime).
+  - Flag and optionally exclude or cap **outliers** (e.g., movies under 30 minutes or over 240 minutes).
+  - These data cleaning options will be **interactive and tunable** within the dashboard.

 ### **Q2: Are filmmakers producing more holiday movies in genres with higher average ratings over time?**